-Haven House Services runs 11 programs that help more than 1,200 youth each year who are homeless, in crisis, or facing significant life challenges.
+Haven House Services runs a variety of programs that help more than 1,200 youth each year who are homeless, in crisis, or facing significant life challenges.
 They are:

 Wrenn House – The only homeless, runaway, and crisis intervention program and shelter for youth ages 10-17 in the Triangle